-The leading English language online resource about Friedrich Froebel, creator of Kindergarten and designer of Froebel Gifts
+The leading English language online resource about Friedrich Froebel, creator of Kindergarten and designer of Froebel play gifts

 Friedrich Froebel created Kindergarten

-The name Kindergarten signifies both a garden for children, a location where they can observe and interact with nature, and also a garden of children, where they themselves can grow and develop in freedom from arbitrary political and social imperatives.
+The name Kindergarten signifies both a garden for children, a location where they can observe and interact with nature, and also a garden of children, where they themselves can grow and develop in freedom from arbitrary imperatives.

 " there is substantial value in the exercises of the Kindergarten, which pleasurably bring out the active powers of the children - their powers of observation, judgement, and invention - and make them at once apt in doing as well as learning " Professor Payne 1874

 - creative play, which Froebel called gifts and occupations)

 - observing and nurturing plants in a garden for stimulating awareness of the natural world

 It was a search for metaphysical unity, in which the potential growth to wholeness of the individual child within the natural world would fulfil an harmonious ideal within the mind of God.
 Peter Weston in Froebel Educational Institute: The Origins and History of the College

 Play is the highest expression of human development in childhood for it alone is the free expression of what is in a child's soul.

 " To Froebel belongs the credit for finding the true nature of play and regulating it to lead naturally into work.
 The same spontaneity and joy, the same freedom and serenity that characterise the plays of childhood are realised in all human activity.
 The gifts and occupations are the living connection which makes both play and work expressions of the same creative activity. " W N Hailmann